sanctuarycomputer/candelabra/README.md

 ### Candelabra does not fix anything.

-It will simply provide you a list of what needs to be fixed.
-You can format that list in several different ways with the `output` flag, but ultimately it is up to a developer to make changes.
+It will simply provide a list of what needs to be fixed.
+The list can be formatted in several different ways with the `output` flag.
+Ultimately it is up to a developer to make changes.

 ### Candelabra does not protect you.